Table of Contents

 A potential sales cycle could look like:

-- Prospecting: identifying and researching potential freight and logistics companies that would benefit from the Ofload platform.
+- Prospecting: identifying and researching small to medium sized businesses that would benefit from the BrightHR platform.

-- Outreach: contacting the right person from that company to let them know about Ofload.
+- Outreach: contacting the right person from that company to let them know about BrightHR.

-- Qualification: running a Discovery Call to see if they will actually benefit from the Ofload platform.
+- Qualification: running a Discovery Call to see if they will actually benefit from the BrightHR platform.

-- Pitch & Negotiation: coordinating a product demo to the company use case and settling on terms.
-The demo is often personalised using information found in Prospecting and Qualification.
+- Pitch & Negotiation: coordinating a product demo to the company use case.
+The demo is often personalised using information found in the Prospecting and Qualification stages

-- Account Management: ensuring that the freight and logistic company is onboarded to the Ofload platform correctly.
-Based on information gathered in the Pitch and Negotiation steps.
+- Account Management: ensuring that the company is onboarded to the BrightHR platform correctly, based on information gathered in the Pitch and Negotiation stages.

 An important caveat, the amount of time spent on say prospecting vs outreach will differ from company to company.